mathjax/MathJax/docs/source/start.rst

 MathJax on your own server, or locally on your own hard disk.
 To do so you will need to do the following things:

-1. Obtain a copy of MathJax and make it available on your server.
+1. Obtain a copy of MathJax and make it available on your server or hard disk.

 2. Configure MathJax to suit the needs of your site.